nicholaschiasson/affliction/README.md

 #### Infection
 -   Black cube
 -   Enemy affiliation
--   Spawns spores and pathogens (NOT IMPLEMENTED)
+-   Spawns spores and pathogens

 ## Notes
 -   UI is incomplete, so the following functionality is all it contributes to:
     -   The "Menu" button in the top left of the game window simply exits the game, as does the ESCAPE key (this is all ignored in the editor)
     -   More UI elements are still to be added in the future
 -   Currently spawning animation plays on first launch
--   Oxygen consumption overtime is disabled for playtesting
--   Infections will not move because their mass is too large for a single cell to push
 -   A bug exists when a unit is attacking another unit but not moving, the moving trail still is emitting and if the unit dies, the allied unit stops by the trail keeps emitting

 ## ChangeLog